wax-office-of-inspector-general/waxguilds/reports/nation.wax/latest.md

 Period: April 16th - July 15 2024

-Stats: No new suffixes listed, 7 names sold.
+Stats: No new suffixes listed, no names sold.

 ---